My Notes

 • Using multiple, very-long terms starting with neuro– begs for more distinction and brevity.
 So I used ND for neurodivergent and NT for neurotypical.

 • Normal is out, unless quotations denote it exists in the eye of the beholder.
 Abnormal is loaded with negativity.
 Typical/atypical are more neutral.
 Everything’s on a spectrum and that goes for neurodivergence — or neurospectrum — a term I like but didn’t find used too often.
-I like the term for expressing a compassionate, peaceful ND-NT coexistence.
+I like it as a term for expressing a compassionate, peaceful ND-NT coexistence.

 Illustrations: I pluck illustrations from free image sites (Shutterstock, iStock, Alamy, etc.) and try to give